Marge the Lumberjill

 "Marge the Lumberjill" is the sixth episode of the thirty-first season of the American animated television series The Simpsons, and the 668th episode overall.
 It aired in the United States on Fox on November 10, 2019.
-The writer was Ryan Koh.
+The episode was directed by Rob Oliver and written by Ryan Koh.

+In this episode, Marge becomes a lumberjill competitor with Patty's lesbian friend, which worries Homer.
+Asia Kate Dillon and Natasha Lyonne guest starred.
 Musician Jill Sobule also wrote and performed an original song for the episode.
+The episode received negative reviews.

-This episode introduced Grey Griffin as Sherri and Terri and Martin Prince following the death of Russi Taylor on July 26, 2019, although some Taylor episodes (Thanksgiving of Horror) were still unaired.
+This episode introduced Grey Griffin as Sherri and Terri and Martin Prince following the death of Russi Taylor on July 26, 2019.